Tell Congress to Close the Skills Gap

 One-Size-Fits-All Executive Order on Paid Sick Leave for Federal Contractors Does Not Fit the Construction Industry

 - Legislators and Regulators Generally Recognize the Uniqueness of Construction in Broad-Based Policy Making.
-Congress and federal regulators have established many special rules for the industry to accommodate that uniqueness, such as special affirmative action rules under Executive Order 11246, special voter liability rules under the National Labor Relations Act, and special pension plan withdrawal liability rules under the Employee Retirement Income Security Act, to name a few.
+Congress and federal regulators have established many special rules for the industry to accommodate that uniqueness.
 State and municipal lawmakers have also recognized it in their adoption of paid leave laws, many of which expressly limit or exempt construction industry coverage.

 - Prime Contractors are Liable for Subcontractor Violations for Which Primes Could Not Know About.
-The Executive Order places liability upon prime and upper-tier contractors for violations by their subcontractors.
+The E.O. places liability upon prime and upper-tier contractors for violations by their subcontractors.
 However, determining whether a subcontractor is abiding by this Order is impossible for prime and upper-tier contractors.
-A prime contractor has no available means to determine whether or not a subcontractor happens to be working for that prime contractor at the time of the paid leave request.
 Given the carryover provisions of this Order, subcontractor violations can occur years after the relationship between subcontractor and prime contractor has ended.

-- The Executive Order Will Punish Innocent, Compliant Contractors for Violations of Bad Actors.
-A federal agency contracting officer can withhold payments to the prime contractor as necessary to pay employees the full amount owed.
+- The E.O.
+Will Punish Innocent, Compliant Contractors for Violations of Bad Actors.
+Contracting officers can withhold payments to the prime contractor as necessary to pay employees the full amount owed.
 However, the prime contractor may not be the violator.
 Rather, a subcontractor could be.
 So, when a contracting officer withholds payment to a prime contractor for one subcontractor’s violation on a project involving 100 subcontractors, the compliant prime contractor and 99 compliant subcontractors will not receive payment for work they completed and their employees may not be paid.

 Oppose All Efforts to Encourage the Use of Government-Mandated Project Labor Agreements on Federal Construction Projects